Manresa State Beach

 ALCOHOL is not permitted on the beach or in the day-use area.

 DOGS are allowed on a leash at Manresa State Beach.
 Dogs are allowed in the campground on a six-foot maximum leash.
+For a list of other locations you can take your dog in Santa Cruz County, please click here.

 FIRES are allowed only in park fire rings.